heidingaway/datapeople/standards/gcthesaurus/Assets.md

   - "[[Securities]]"
   - "[[Shares]]"
 scopeNote:
-  - Any property owned by a person or a business Asset
+  - Any property owned by a person or a business.
+Assets include money, income, land, buildings, investments, inventory, cars, trucks boats, or other valuables that belong to a person or business.
+They may also include intangibles such as goodwill.
 ---
+# Assets